 So if you are someone looking to develop your mental game, here are the 5 pillars that need to be looked at and developed.

-5 Pillars of Sport Psychology
+5 Pillars of Mental Performance

 1. Self development.
 This is the practice of getting to know yourself.
 In other words self awareness.
 Knowing who you are, your tendencies.
 How you get in your own way, and the things you need to do to help you be at your best.
 This is different for each person.
 A sport psychologist can’t give someone these answers, they can help guide them, but ultimately the expert on each person is themselves.
 No two people are alike.
 The more you know yourself the better you will be at knowing what you need to develop and what you need to be at your best.